HusseinBakri/Tanit-Keylogger/README.md

 # PythonKeylogger
-Tanit Keylogger is a python keylogger for Windows, Mac OS and Linux OSs called Tanit named the Phoenician chief goddess of Carthage.
+Tanit Keylogger is a simple but powerfull python keylogger for MS Windows, Mac OS and Linux OSs.
+The tool is named after the Phoenician chief goddess of Carthage.

-The tool is an Ethical Hacker Educational tool ONLY  (please see disclaimer and code of conduct).
+The tool is an Ethical Hacker Educational tool ONLY  (please code of conduct).

 It is part of a series of Ethical Hacking tools I will publish on Github:
 1. Adonis ARP Spoofer (Language Python), repository URL (will be added later).